trek10inc/serverless-graph/README.md

 ```
 * Install graphviz
   * Homebrew - brew install graphviz
+* Add serverless-graph to the plugins section of your serverless.yml

 ### Run
 If you have any commandline params that don't have defaults you will have to pass in any opt variables as this plugin hooks into the package step and then reads the output